BrandonFurman/math5610/SoftwareManual/SolverRoutines/inverseIteration_JACOBI.md

 # Software Manual

-**Routine Name:** inverseIteration
+**Routine Name:** inverseIteration_JACOBI

 **Author:** Brandon Furman

 **Language:** C++

 **Description/Purpose:** The purpose of this function is to calculate eigenvalues of a given square matrix using the Inverse Iteration Algorithm.
+Whereas [inverseIteration](https://brandonfurman.github.io/math5610/SoftwareManual/SolverRoutines/gaussSeidelSolver) computes the solution to the linear system using Gauss Elimination, this version of the function uses Jacobi Iteration to solve the linear system.

-**Input:** This function requires the following 4 items as inputs:
+**Input:** This function requires the following 5 items as inputs:

 - A square matrix *A* in the form of a [array2D](https://brandonfurman.github.io/math5610/SoftwareManual/DataStructures/array2D) object.
 - An initial guess **v0** for the eigenvector in the form of a [array1D](https://brandonfurman.github.io/math5610/SoftwareManual/DataStructures/array1D) object.